Leiren/Npanel/README.md

 #	Backup
- Npanel on Linux is placed inside /opt folder so
- - In order to backup your users: /opt/Npanel/users.db
- - In order to backup your settings: /opt/Npanel/panel.json
- - It is suggested to Backup the folder /opt/Npanel entirely.
+ > Npanel has auto backup and restore, it is safe to backup but not required

+ - on Linux is all the data you can backup are in /opt/Npanel/AutoBackup

- on Windows The Npanel folder is your backup indeed.
+ - on Windows The Npanel folder is your backup indeed.

  # Transfer
 on Linux you should backup /opt/Npanel Folder on old server then
 - install npanel using install script on destination server.